ln-komandur/IP-Cameras/README.md

 ### Test with filezilla
-1. Test using hostname
+1. Test using `hostname` to connect
 2. Test using intranet ip address
+3. Test using 'ipcamera' user credentials to see if connections are successful
+4. Test using other user credentials to see if connections are unsuccessful
-3. Test if TLS is working (from the certificate shown as well as messages)
+5. Test if TLS is working (from the certificate shown as well as login messages)
-4. Test if directories are resrticted
+6. Test if directories are resrticted. i.e. cannot traverse above home directory
-5. Test if downloading from ftp location to local location is working
+7. Test if downloading from ftp location to local location is working

 ## On each IP Camera

-1. Update firmware to version 1.0.280 to use ftps (protocol)
+1. Update firmware to version 1.0.280 so that the camera can use ftps (protocol) - this is available [here](https://support.reolink.com/attachments/token/1ISbkfiJ3uJ2rganejlK6JUvG/?name=IPC_523128M5MP.1387_22100633.RLC-510WA.OV05A10.5MP.WIFI1021.REOLINK.pak) as mentioned in [this forum](https://www.reddit.com/r/reolinkcam/comments/10iv3di/question_my_rlc510wa_cannot_connect_to_filezilla/) . ***Note*** firmware version 1.0.276 will not support ftps protocol, and the 'test' will fail
+2. Provide wifi credentials
-2. Provide the (local) hostname of the ftp box (not local ip address)
+3. Provide the (local) `hostname` of the ftp box (not local ip address), port as 21, and the credentials for 'ipcameras' user
-3. Provide wifi credentials
+4. Enable the ftps soft switch
+5. Give the name of the remote location starting with `/`, but not ending with it. e.g. `/Clips`
+6. Save ftp details and test them for a successful connection
-4. Select record schedules
+7. Select record schedules
-5. Mark sensitivity, areas to avoid for false alarms etc.
+8. Mark sensitivity, areas to avoid for false alarms etc. for persons and vehicles